darikoneil/CalSciPy/docs/source/main__io_tools.rst

 ```````
 CalScipy offers a single, simple function for loading images with the .tif file format and other closely associated
 formats like .ome.tiff.
 The :func:`load_images <CalSciPy.io_tools.load_images>` function loads .tif images into
-numpy arrays with shape frames x height x width.
+:class:`numpy arrays <numpy.ndarray>` with shape frames x height x width.
 It requires the path to the images as an argument.

 .. centered:: **Loading a 2D-image**